rust-lang/rustc-dev-guide/src/mir/passes.md

 A good example of a basic MIR pass is [`NoLandingPads`], which walks the MIR and removes all edges that are due to unwinding – this is used when configured with `panic=abort`, which never unwinds.
-As you can see from its source, an MIR pass is defined by first defining a dummy type, a struct with no fields, something like:
+As you can see from its source, a MIR pass is defined by first defining a dummy type, a struct with no fields, something like:

 ```rust